The EN 15804 building product LCA standard: more challenges than benefits?

 Environmental Performance Assessment of Buildings and the Need for Standards

 In 2004, the European Commission foresaw the need for EN standards for the integrated multi-criteria assessment of buildings, civil, and construction products and services.
 This was needed to encourage transparency and communication about the environmental impacts in the life cycle of buildings and to overcome the current barriers in construction sector trades.
 Therefore, a suite of standards was developed to measure the sustainability of construction works in accordance with EN ISO 14025 and EN ISO 14040/44.
 This suite included EN 15804, which has become the reference standard for developing reliable and verifiable LCA-based studies, reported in the format of Environmental Product Declarations (EPD; ISO type III).
 EN 15804 advises on the core rules for the product category of construction products, services, and processes.
-Since EN 15804 does not present approaches for inclusion of EPD and aggregation of impacts at the building level, EN 15978 suggests calculation methodologies for that.
+Since EN 15804 does not present approaches for the inclusion of EPD and aggregation of impacts at the building level, EN 15978 suggests calculation methodologies for that.

 EN 15804 – Benefits and Shortcomings